Menditect/documentation/docs/reference-guide.md

 # How to use

 A page in the reference guide will always reference some element in MTA with that name.
-Elements that occur in MTA, are usually accompanied by a "<i class="fal fa-question-circle"></i>" button, that links to the relevant page in the documentation.
+Elements that occur in MTA, are usually accompanied by a <i class="fal fa-question-circle"></i> button, that links to the relevant page in the documentation.

 Pages are structured in 4 segments:
 - Definition: a description defining the element, why it exists and what it does.